rmetzler/NoSQL-for-Dependable-Systems/README.md

 * CouchDB: 8 seconds
 * MongoDb: Failed, because reading from Slave returns an error

-In MongoDB it's not possible to read from the Slave, when configured as Replica Pair.
+When configured as replica pair it is not possible to read from the MongoDB Slave.

 ## Experiment 2b